CodeJamboree/js-test/README.md

 Mimic requests and responses from the http/https request methods.

-NOTE: Not fully mocked.
-Some methods are missing.
+NOTE: Some methods/logic are missing from FakeClientRequest and FakeIncomingMessage.

 ```js
 export const afterEach = () => {